 Whatever your situation - group or solo practice - it is clear that competition is going to increase in healthcare over the next couple of years, and that larger practices are now way ahead of the curve.

-If some of the above issues are relevant to you, or if you just want to “keep up,” we recommend you do appropriate “marketing due diligence” and create and follow a comprehensive practice marketing plan in coordination with a reputable medical SEO company.
+If some of the above issues are relevant to you, or if you just want to "keep up," we recommend you do appropriate "marketing due diligence" and create and follow a comprehensive practice marketing plan in coordination with a reputable medical SEO company.

 * The Medical Group Management Association (MGMA) is a highly respected organization whose membership includes Administrators, CEOs and other leaders of medical practices and ambulatory care organizations of all sizes and types, including integrated systems, hospital and medical school-affiliated practices.